Why Do You Recommend an iPad?

 - Highlight words to check the dictionary for their spelling (if it’s not found, there’s a good chance it’s not a word).

 - Google directly from the app.
 Highlight the word and select “Google”.
-Helps a lot if you’re checking on spellings and use of medical terminology, and whether or not to capitalize names of prescription drugs.
+Helps a lot if you’re checking on spellings and proper names.

 - My personal favorite feature: you can choose to send “Annotated Pages Only” and the app will attach a file containing only annotated pages into the e-mail you’ll be sending to your client.